tejama/git-practice/README.md

  - git config: Set or get configuration
  - git log: Show history of project commits

+ - git show: show a summary of all commits
+ - git show <commit>: show differences introduced by commit

  ## Commit messages
  Default editor is vim